radian-software/curlinate/README.md

 The validation for `-H` is more strict than in curl; the colon and following space are both required.

-Generally speaking, assume `curlinate` is not as good as curl.
+Generally speaking, assume `curlinate` is not as featureful as curl so you should not be surprised if a feature is missing or limited.

 ### Output format